 The Group has complied with Rules 712 and 715 of the Catalist Rules in relation to the appointment of the external auditors.
-The aggregate amount of fees paid/payable to the external auditors, Mazars LLP, for audit services for FY2022 is S\$170,000 and no non-audit services were rendered by Mazars LLP during/for FY2022.
+The aggregate amount of fees paid/payable to the external auditors, Forvis Mazars LLP, for audit services for FY2024 was S\$196,000 and no non-audit services were rendered by Forvis Mazars LLP during/for FY2024.
 The AC, having reviewed the scope and value of the audit and non-audit services provided by the external auditors, is satisfied that the independence and objectivity of the external auditors is not impaired.

-In recommending the re-appointment of Mazars LLP as the Company's external auditors for FY2023, the AC considered the adequacy of their resources, training and quality control, experience of the engagement team and the firm as a whole and quality of work carried out by the external auditors.
+In recommending the re-appointment of Forvis Mazars LLP as the Company's external auditors for FY2025, the AC considered the adequacy of their resources, training and quality control, experience of the engagement team and the firm as a whole and quality of work carried out by the external auditors.